Hybrid Stochastic Synapses Enabled by Scaled Ferroelectric Field-effect Transistors

 To summarize, we show that scaled ferroelectric field effect transistors open up an exciting direction in algorithm design with LT and ST memory in a single device.
+Our results are comparable to larger devices with multi-state capabilities while offering great gains over binary approaches.
 This not only ensures major energy and valuable area savings but also greatly expands the capabilities and efficacies of these scaled device technologies for on-chip learning applications.